top of page

 5. Microblading can turn pink

 After time your microblading can take on a pink/orange tone.
 This can be due to scar tissue but more often is due to iron oxide pigments being used.
 Iron oxide pigments are still the most widely used type of pigments and why I get so many pink brows needing correcting!
-There are two reasons for iron oxide pigments turning pink - a chemical reaction that occurs in the body with iron oxides and the size of the colour molecules.
+The reason for iron oxide pigments turning pink is due to their stability.
 All pigments are made up of a combination of red, yellow, black and white.
-The black iron oxide molecule is often the smallest sized particle so it is absorbed by the body the quickest.
-Which means you are left with a combination of red, yellow and white which equals…. you guessed it!
+The black iron oxide molecule is the least stable and the red iron oxide molecule is the most stable.
+Which means as the black molecule becomes less stable you are left with a combination of red, yellow and white which equals…. you guessed it!
 Pink or orange.

 So now you know the scary truth about microblading!